FaresMehanna/Linux-Shell/README.md

 ```

-In the shell, Every module specified by Interface and have a unique return type with a set of unique return values.
+In the Shell, Every module specified by an Interface and have a unique return type with a set of unique return values.

-the Modularity in the design helps in expanding/modifying the functionality independently from the other modules.
+The Modularity in the design helps in expanding/modifying the functionality of a module independently from other modules.

 * Directory Module : Handles the work with the current directory and moving from and to different directories.
 * Text I/O Module : Handles the work with terminal and files in low level manner.